-e 2: Typical sample of Horn speakers used in most churches and mosques in Nigeria
+Figure 2: Typical sample of Horn speakers used in most churches and mosques in Nigeria

 Music, especially the commercially promoted type, involves a long chain of human activities and energies.
-From song writing to studio recording, cassette/CD duplication, live performances in theatres/ auditoria or open spaces, promotion and distribution of recorded music to the final consumer, the music production chain continually interacts with the environment as sonic, electrical, technological and industrial phenomena justifying its study as an anthropogenic factor in climate change as asserted by Holdren {19}
+From songwriting to studio recording, cassette/CD duplication, live performances in theatres/ auditoria or open spaces, promotion and distribution of recorded music to the final consumer, the music production chain continually interacts with the environment as sonic, electrical, technological and industrial phenomena justifying its study as an anthropogenic factor in climate change as asserted by Holdren {19}

-Recently, eateries, fuel filling stations and motor garages are not left out in the notorious attitude of using loud sound/noise to shorten human life's span.
-Further observation was made by Finegold $\{20\}$ that the risk of death from any cause was increased by 4% in areas with noise level over 60 decibels when compared to quieter areas.
-The argument further stated that Risk of death from ischemic heart disease was also increased by 3% in adults and 4% in the elderly in areas with daytime noise levels of 55-60 decibels, when compared to areas with noise levels fewer than 55 decibels.
+Recently, eateries, fuel filling stations, and motor garages are not left out in the notorious attitude of using loud sound/noise to shorten human life's span.
+Further observation was made by Finegold {20} that the risk of death from any cause was increased by 4% in areas with noise level over 60 decibels when compared to quieter areas.
+The argument further stated that Risk of death from ischemic heart disease was also increased by 3% in adults and 4% in the elderly in areas with daytime noise levels of 55-60 decibels when compared to areas with noise levels fewer than 55 decibels.
 In another study, it was also reported by Emielu {21} that the incidence of hearing loss in the United States is approaching epidemic proportions.
 According to this study, a staggering one in three Americans now suffers some degree of hearing impairment, much of it is noise induced.
-Visits to some of these places have indicated that just at the entrance, you will be welcomed by loud sound of more than 100dB emanating from the amplified speaker system which may make you to think of a birthday or other celebration is on-going in these premises.
+Visits to some of these places have indicated that just at the entrance, you will be welcomed by the loud sound of more than 100dB emanating from the amplified speaker system which may make you think of a birthday or another celebration is on-going on these premises.
 The wattage of sound emanating from those speakers will leave customers partially deaf for about 2 minutes (120 seconds) after disengaging from the eatery, but little do the operators realize the dangers caused on the inhabitants of these areas where such eatery is located.
 Figure 2 is a photograph of an eatery named Tantalizer at Ile-Ife Nigeria with display of speaker system for sound amplification, which is a typical resemblance of the Tantalizer eateries nationwide:

-Figure 3: Tantalizer eatery at Opa area of Ile-Ife, Picture taken on July 15, 2015

-Worship auditoria are not left out in this obnoxious attitude of loud sound production which is referred to (within the religious circle) as strong element of praise.
-Nigerians are a set of people with high consciousness and regard for spiritual obligations and this is the reason for the great numeric strength of church attendees in Nigeria presently.
+Figure 3: Tantalizer eatery at Opa area of Ile-Ife, Picture was taken on July 15, 2015 people with high consciousness and regard for spiritual obligations and this is the reason for the great numeric strength of church attendees in Nigeria presently.
 Then the concept of sound perception worship places is subjective.
 Loud sound is equally relative because sound considered loud to one might not be loud to another.
 Cases have shown in several situations where a particular sound that has caused a discomfort to one has served as a tool for enjoyment to another.
 Sounds are perceived through hearing, hearing is achieved through the ear and the ear has a threshold of what sound it can accommodate.
-Any sound beyond what the threshold of human or animal ear con take is considered as noise.
-Emielu {22} asserts that man and animal.
-Noise pollution is not unique or peculiar to developing countries alone; it is a common occurrence and of highest magnitude in most of the advanced countries'
+Any sound beyond what the threshold of human or animal ear can accommodate is considered as noise.
+Emielu {22} asserts that